An injured Marine returns home to find the war lives on in his head and heart.

-One moment, he is discussing tactics with his battle-weary squad in Afghanistan; the next, waking up in a military hospital alone and learning of the terrible outcome of his beloved comrades.
+The night of the ambush changes everything for US Marine Todd Goodson.
+One moment, he is discussing tactics with his battle-weary squad in Afghanistan and the next he is waking up alone in a military hospital desperate for news of his friends.

 Now returning home, Todd struggles with a deep sense of guilt over his role in the attack and worries that he ultimately led his team astray.
 On top of his guilt, he’s battling relentless PTSD nightmares and rising tensions with his girlfriend.

 To escape his troubles, Todd travels from New York to Tennessee to visit an injured war buddy, eventually taking a job managing a troubled low-income housing community in Nashville.
 As Todd faces the challenges of his new job and makes some unexpected friends, he must also confront his deep-seated racism and homophobia.
 Overwhelmed with moral questions, he starts to spiral out of control.

 Will Todd survive the war abroad only to lose the war within?